 - 1. Will determine the area of potential effects (APE), including direct and indirect effects of the proposed undertaking, as defined by 36 CFR 800.16(d), considering information provided by Tribes, consulting parties, and interested parties, as appropriate.
-The APE must be fully document in the inventory report, including a clear description and boundary.
-The BLM may request the assistance of SHPO when defining the APE.
-Cultural resource use permittees do not define the APE.
+The APE must be fully documented in the inventory report, including a clear description and boundary.
+The BLM may request the assistance of the SHPO when defining the APE.
+Neither permit holders nor their clients define the APE.
 Projects must be adequately designed and identified.
-Preliminary and final project design will be identified on USGS 7.5-minute maps, with sufficient detail for adequate determination of the potential effect a proposed project might have on cultural resources. - 2.
+Preliminary and final project design will be identified on GIS-produced maps using USGS 7.5-minute basemaps, with sufficient detail for adequate determination of the potential effect a proposed project might have on cultural resources. - 2.
 Will review the project characteristics and all existing cultural resource inventory data (including Class I information) pertaining to the APE.
-Once this review is completed, the BLM will inform the cultural resource use permittee of the required level of effort, following guidance provided in 36 CFR 800.4(b)(1), and the class of inventory that will be required.
+Once this review is completed, the BLM will inform the permit holder of the required level of effort, following guidance provided in 36 CFR 800.4(b)(1), and the class of inventory that will be required.

-D. Minimal Area to be Inventoried
+D. Minimal Area to be Surveyed

-The following standards are intended to be minimal inventory guidelines.
+The following standards are intended to be minimal survey guidelines.
 Additional Field Office standards and procedures are available at the BLM Colorado internet site for permits for archaeological investigations or by contacting the Field Office or State Office cultural resource staff.
 The BLM will exercise professional judgment on a case-by-case basis, and some projects can be expected to deviate.
-The cultural resource use permittee will locate the boundaries of the defined inventory area prior to commencement of the survey.
-Geospatial data, corner markers, benchmarks, 7.5-minute topographic maps, aerial photographs (where available), roadways, and other landscape features can be used to ensure ground control and confidence in the inventory area and in the location of cultural resources.
-Field Offices will provide or review geospatial data defining boundaries for the APE and inventory area.
-If needed, the cultural resource use permittee can flag and stake the boundary on the ground.
+The permit holder will locate the boundaries of the defined survey area prior to commencement of the survey.
+Geospatial data, corner markers, benchmarks, 7.5-minute topographic maps, aerial photographs (where available), roadways, and other landscape features can be used to ensure ground control and confidence in the survey area and in the location of cultural resources.
+Field Offices will provide or review geospatial data defining boundaries for the APE and survey area.
+If needed, the permit holder can flag and stake the boundary on the ground.
 Flagging or stakes must be removed upon completion of project.

-Survey areas may be expanded beyond standard requirements to prevent site damage from inadvertent project activities, to assist in site avoidance for areas of high site density, or to allow for minimal project redesign.
-Survey areas must include a fifty- (50-) foot buffer beyond the direct APE.
+Survey areas must include at least a fifty- (50-) foot buffer beyond the proposed area of disturbance.
+Survey areas may be expanded beyond standard requirements to prevent site damage from inadvertent project activities, to assist in site avoidance for areas of high site density, to allow for minimal project redesign, or for other reasons on a case-by-case basis.
+Field Office Archaeologists will provide appropriate direction to permit holders for the area to be surveyed.

-The following minimum standards will apply to the direct APE of specific land uses:
+The following minimum standards will apply to the survey area for specific land uses: